Postman Monitors frequently asked questions

 How many HTTP requests can a monitor send?

-For collection-based monitors, there is no limit to the number of requests, but the total runtime can't exceed 10 minutes (Postman Free plans) or 15 minutes (Postman paid plans).
+For monitors, there is no limit to the number of requests, but the total runtime can't exceed 10 minutes (Postman Free plans) or 15 minutes (Postman paid plans).

 Can I run a request multiple times?

-Collection-based monitors only run one iteration by default, but you can use setNextRequest() to run multiple iterations.
+Monitors only run one iteration by default, but you can use setNextRequest() to run multiple iterations.

 How much data can a monitor send or receive?